STATIONS IN IRAN

 Bam: the railway station is south of the modern city.
 The citadel is about 10 km from the station.
 Daily overnight trains from Tehran to Zahedan stop at Bam in the morning.

-Bandar Abbas: not so much a tourist destination, it is the main port to Queshm Island and has also a ferry connection to Dubai.
-Overnight trains to Tehran, Mashad and Esfahan are probably the most comfortable land transportation.
+Bandar Abbas: not so much a tourist destination, it is the main port to Queshm Island (see ferryboat timetables) and has also a ferry connection to UAE (Sharjah).
+Overnight trains to Tehran, Mashad and Esfahan are the most comfortable land transportation.

 Bushehr: the city on the Persian Gulf is not yet connected to the railway, although a line is planed.
-Nearest railway station is Shiraz (270 km).
+Nearest railway station is Shiraz (270 km, see bus timetables).

 Esfahan: for most tourists the world heritage city is a primary destination on their travel to Iran.
 The railway station is 15 km to the south and can be reach only by taxi (no public transport).
-There are trains to Tehran, Shiraz, Yazd, Mashad and Bandar Abbas.
+There are trains to Tehran, Mashad, Kerman, Yazd, Zahedan and Bandar Abbas.

 Gorgan: the lovely town in the green region of Golestan and the nearby popular holiday destinations on the Caspian sea is today's terminal of the Trans-Iraninan Railway, with the station in walking distance from the center.
 The Alborz Mountains crossing line between Garmsar and Sari is probably the most scenic railway in Iran and among the most spectacular mountain rail trips worldwide, although it is little know.
 Besides an overnight train to Tehran there are several local day trains to Firouzkuh and Pol-e-Sefid allowing to admire the landscape.